 Setbacks (front, rear, and sides) are established by the Zone District that is assigned to a lot.
 See Chapter 16A - Zoning.
-Setbacks are a specified distance measured from the front, rear, and sides of the property line that defines the boundaries of the lot.
+Setbacks are a specified distance measured from either: (a) the front, rear, and sides of the property line that defines the boundaries of the lot; or (b) the boundary of a Town Road Easement, or any recorded public or private right-of-way or road easement held or maintained by the Town of Blue River, as required by Section 16B-4-50 (Buildable Area).
 Setbacks effectively define the initial location within the lot in which the principal permitted building or structure may be lawfully constructed, erected, or maintained except as expressly permitted by the Land Use Code.
 Such initial location is subject to limitations imposed by easements and other encumbrances.